aphyr/distsys-class/README.markdown

     - If you *don't* want to be called on, that's cool--please let me know
   - If you think of something after class, you can email me!
     - Or write it down for the next day's discussion
+  - Recording is prohibited
+    - Teaching is my livelihood
+    - And this outline is free!
 - If we're doing labs:
   - There are labs for this class!
     - Mostly in the middle